-I set up a new email account from which to send my photos (as you need to make it un-secure, don't use your normal email for this!).
+I set up a new email account from which to send my photos (as you need to make it low-secure (allowing less-secure apps, such as this one), don't use your normal email for this!).

 I took AGES trying to figure out how to both use 1 bit mode for the SD card (and hence get more pins to control the LEDs and the I2C) but also use the mail client.
 It turns out this is quite easy.
 When you set up your SD card you can use the line " MailClient.sdBegin(14, 2, 15, 13) " rather than SD_MMC, which what I used before.
 This solved everything (but took several nights of figuring it out).